agostinoandriolo/clusterDEIguide/ClusterDEIUserGuide-master/docs/UsingSLURM.rst

 and a letter) or the long (two dashes) form.

-There are four **mandatory** options you must specify on your job to successfully run on the CAPRI platform.
+There are four **mandatory** options you must specify on your job to successfully run on the cluster platform.
 These are:

  -n, -\\-ntasks <num_tasks>
   Number of tasks to launch.
 For serial code <num_task> should be set to 1, for